SpacemanChimp/BPO/README.md

 # EVE Industry Route Planner (Static GitHub Pages)

-A static (HTML/CSS/Vanilla JS) industry planner for EVE Online that lets you paste a list of blueprints (BPO/BPC) and ranks build opportunities using **live Jita prices**.
+A static (HTML/CSS/Vanilla JS) industry planner for EVE Online that lets you paste a list of blueprints (BPO/BPC) and ranks build opportunities using **live market prices** (Jita by default).

-This version is designed to work reliably on **GitHub Pages** without special browser settings.
+This build is designed to work reliably on **GitHub Pages** without special browser settings.

 ---

 ## Why blueprint recipes are bundled (offline SDE subset)

-**ESI does not provide** blueprint manufacturing materials / times / invention chains.
+**ESI does not provide** blueprint manufacturing materials, job times, copy/research times, or invention chain data.

-Historically, many community apps fetch blueprint recipes from third‑party SDE APIs (EVE Ref / Fuzzwork) from the browser.
-That approach is **not reliable on GitHub Pages** because those endpoints may not send permissive **CORS** headers, and browser-side fetches will fail.
+Many community tools pull recipe data from third‑party SDE APIs (EVE Ref / Fuzzwork) directly from the browser.
+That approach is **not reliable on GitHub Pages** because those endpoints may not send permissive **CORS** headers, so browser-side fetches can fail.

-**Solution:** all blueprint manufacturing recipes used by the app are resolved **locally** from JSON subsets bundled in `/data/`.
+**Solution:** all blueprint/type resolution and recipe data is bundled locally in `/data/` as small JSON files derived from SDE.

-✅ Runtime HTTP calls are used **only** for live market pricing (Jita).
+✅ Runtime HTTP is used **only** for live market pricing + caching.

 ❌ Blueprint recipe resolution never depends on runtime web calls.

 ---

-## Included offline data coverage
+## Included offline data coverage (this repo)

-The bundled subset is intentionally minimal, but broad enough for common **Tech I** analysis:

-- **Tech I modules** (category “Module”): armor/shield mods, weapons, propulsion, ewar, capacitor modules, etc.
+This repo ships with **mode: full** offline data, which covers:

+- **All manufacturing blueprints** present in the SDE-derived dataset (Tech I + Tech II), including:
+  - modules (and rigs)
+  - ammo/charges
-- **Tech I rigs**
+  - drones
-- **Tech I ammo/charges**
+  - ships
-- **Tech I drones**
+  - components
+  - structures (where represented as manufacturing blueprints)
+- For each included blueprint, when present in SDE:
+  - **manufacturing** (time + material list + output)
+  - **copying** time
+  - **invention** (time + datacore/material list + possible T2 blueprint outputs)
+  - **research_material** time/materials
+  - **research_time** time/materials

+Notes:

+- Blueprints that *do not* have a **manufacturing** activity (e.g., some non-manufacturing formulas) are intentionally not included because the app currently models manufacturing/copy/invention/research paths.
-If an input blueprint isn’t present in the subset, the UI will clearly report:
+- If an input blueprint isn’t present, the UI will clearly report:

 > **“Blueprint not included in offline SDE subset.”**